Hundreds of thousands vote in Hong Kong democracy 'poll' in defiance of Beijing

 At a sing-along rally in support of the referendum on Friday, more than 100 people gathered in Central to sing "Do You Hear the People Sing?" from the musical Les Miserables.

-Pro-Beijing newspapers, Chinese officials and Hong Kong business tycoons have strongly criticised the Occupy Central campaign, saying it will harm Hong Kong.
+Pro-Beijing newspapers, Chinese officials and Hong Kong business tycoons have strongly criticized the Occupy Central campaign, saying it will harm Hong Kong.

 Activists say it is a peaceful movement demanding a "genuine choice" for Hong Kong voters.